roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-06-07 ****** bysadkins116© Josh sat in English class as Ms Collins broke down today's assignment.
+Josh sat in English class as Ms Collins broke down today's assignment.
 Josh noticed that her dress was wrinkled and there was a small wet spot on the back.
 If you looked closely you could just see her nipples poking through the thin material.
 He watched as she scanned the room looking to see if anyone could be their blackmailer.
 He was careful not to stare and only stole glances and never looked in her eyes.

  Josh called Susan as soon as school ended for the day and reported his observations.
 He even included the video of the teachers fucking in their classroom.
 Susan was impressed with his computer savvy and thanked him for sharing.